 - 89 percent of consumers have stopped doing business with a company after experiencing poor customer service.

 - Only seven percent of consumers report experiencing customer service that exceeded their expectation.

-Delighting your customers means you continue to benefit from the investment you made in obtaining them in the first place as they renew licences, upgrade and cross-buy from you.
+Sharing content and delighting your customers means you continue to benefit from the investment you made in obtaining them in the first place as they renew licences, upgrade and cross-buy from you.

 You also benefit from free media as happy customers turn into promoters.
 92 percent of people trust recommendations from friends and family more than all other forms of marketing.
 Delighting customers to such an extent that they undertake word-of-mouth marketing on your behalf provides you with the kind of marketing that money cannot buy.

 Building trust and love

 There are several specific ways you can use social media to delight customers, which we'll get to shortly, but first it's important to understand the spirit in which you undertake these activities.